andykongslalom/copilot-bootcamp-lesson-5/README.md

 # Lesson 5 Starting Code Summary

-This branch (`lesson-5-start`) contains code specifically designed for the GitHub Copilot Bootcamp Lesson 5 refactoring and debugging exercises.
+This repository contains code specifically designed for the GitHub Copilot Bootcamp Lesson 5 refactoring and debugging exercises.

 ## What Was Added